SamTriesToCodee/unfollowers-list-instagram/README.md

 # unfollowers-list-instagram
-get the id's of people who dont follow you back
+get the id's of people who dont follow you back in python

 to get the json files from instagram: